yuchaojiang/CODEX/README.md

 ## Common questions
   * How many samples does CODEX need?
 Should I separately run samples from different batches?

-    We have applied CODEX to data set of 30 to 500 samples.
+    We have applied CODEX to data sets of sample size ranging from 30 to 500.
 Yes, samples from different batches are highly recommended to run separately.
+The Poisson latent factor can presumably capture the batch effects but if additional knowledge is available beforehand, it should be ultilized.
+If batch information is not available, sometimes we refer to the header within the bam files.